 Kale is full of iron, calcium, and fiber, and it is readily available in the market.
 You can have this by adding this to the salad.
-You must be aware that food rich in fiber is very beneficial to a diabetic person.
+You must be aware that fiber rich food is very beneficial to a diabetic person.

 They are delicious and come with a lot of nutritional value.
 It contains Vitamin C and ellagitannins.
 You can have this by adding it to salad, dessert, bread.
 The vitamin C present in the strawberries can help to repair the tissue.

 They are available in abundance during the holiday season.
 You can use it fresh, and it is also available in cans.
 If you are using the canned cranberries for cranberry sauce, look for the “no added sugar” brand.
-Cranberries help to fight inflammation, improve oral health, reduce the urinary tract risk, and yeast infer that and reduce heart problems: Substitute Splenda or Truvia in recipes that call for white sugar when baking or cooking cranberries.
+Cranberries help to fight inflammation, improve oral health, reduce the urinary tract risk, reduce heart problems.
+Substitute Splenda or Tuvia in recipes that call for white sugar when baking or cooking cranberries.

 They are available at a reasonable price even during the holiday season, mostly when available in shells.
 You can have it as a snack in a small serving size.
 Pistachio nuts are rich in potassium, which helps in the proper function of the heart.

 People often add pecans to the holiday casserole, salad, bread, etc., rich in vitamin E, fiber, protein, and healthy fats.